enkriptor/Gecko/README.md

 * `B` is for decrypting the existing cipher
 * Enter `B` and hit `Enter`
 * You will get your original message

-# What's new feature in v1.2.0?
-* Matrix operation for handling the cipher and decipher workflows
-* Message input length now extended but limited to `300` per use for ciphering and deciphering workflows
-* Code cleaning methodologies in use. `Will produce better code for readability!`
-* Created a common CLI daemon for encryption and decryption
-* Cipher stored in a random generated named file with `.enc` extension